 The following table illustrates the percentage allocations of available cash from operating surplus between the unitholders and our general partner based on the specified target distribution levels.
 The amounts set forth under "Marginal Percentage Interest in Distributions" are the percentage interests of our general partner and the unitholders in any available cash from operating surplus we distribute up to and including the corresponding amount in the column "Total Quarterly Distribution Per Unit," until available cash from operating surplus we distribute reaches the next target distribution level, if any.
-The percentage interests shown for the unitholders and the general partner for the minimum quarterly distribution are also applicable to quarterly distribution amounts that are less than the minimum quarterly distribution.
+The percentage interests shown for the unitholders and the general partner for the minimum quarterly distribution.
 The percentage interests set forth below for our general partner assumes a 1.7% general partner interest and assumes that our general partner has contributed any additional capital to maintain its 1.7% general partner interest and has not transferred its incentive distribution rights.

-Total Quarterly Distribution Interest i Marginal Percentage Interest in Distributions per Unit Target Amount Unitholders General Partner Minimum Quarterly Distribution \$0.35 98.3% 1.7% First Target Distribution up to \$0.4025 98.3% 1.7% Second Target Distribution above \$0.4025 up to \$0.4375 85.3% 14.7% Third Target Distribution above \$0.4375 up to \$0.525 75.3% 24.7% Thereafter above \$0.525 50.3% 49.7%
+Total Quarterly Marginal Perce ntage Distribution per Unit Interest in Distril outions Target Amount Unitholders General Partner Minimum Quarterly Distribution \$0.35 98.3% 1.7% First Target Distribution up to \$0.4025 98.3% 1.7% Second Target Distribution above \$0.4025 up to \$0.4375 85.3% 14.7% Third Target Distribution above \$0.4375 up to \$0.525 75.3% 24.7% Thereafter above \$0.525 50.3% 49.7%